caroc0/HW18-Blockchain/README.md

 Then set up your new genesis and choose the "Clique- proof-of-authority option"

-For the accounts that are allowed to sealed you need to include your nodes pubic address key
+For the accounts that are allowed to sealed you need to include your nodes public address key

-**Remember your chain/network ID when doing the set up since you will need it to create a custom network in MyCrypto**
+:bangbang: **Remember your chain/network ID when doing the set up since you will need it to create a custom network in MyCrypto**:bangbang:

 ---
 ![Set_up](screenshots/zebrabank1.png)